kubecost/poc-common-configurations/aws/README-enterprise.md

 In Kubecost Enterprise Edition, there are two configurations needed.
 The first "Primary Cluster" runs the Kubecost UI/API and performs the cost reconciliation processes.
 All other clusters are "secondary" or "agent-only" and are configured with a minimal set of Kubecost components needed to gather metrics and ship back to a shared storage bucket.

+Data from secondary clusters is sent every 3 hours.
+Each cloud provider's billing is delayed between 6 and 24+ hours.
+Many parts of the UI will not look healthy or accurate until a full [reconciliation](https://guide.kubecost.com/hc/en-us/articles/4412369153687-Cloud-Integrations#reconciliation) is complete.

 Helpful links:

 1. [README](https://github.com/kubecost/poc-common-configurations#federated-cluster-views-enterprise-only)